pradeep-mahat0/Movie-recommendation-system/README.md

 ## Output Files

 - `movie_list.pkl`: Pickled list of all movie titles and their metadata.
-- `similarity.pkl`: Pickled cosine similarity matrix used for recommendations.
+- `similarity.pkl`: Pickled cosine similarity matrix used for recommendations. this file size is too big for github so i don't upload it.you can get it by running the notebook.
+-